Sacred Reich: 1985–1989: Formation, early years, Ignorance, and Surf Nicaragua

 Sacred Reich formed at Coronado High School in Scottsdale, Arizona in 1985.
 The original lineup consisted of rhythm guitarist Jason Rainey, lead guitarist Jeff Martinek, bassist Mike Andre, vocalist Dan Kelly, and drummer Ray Nay.
 Soon after, Phil Rind replaced Andre as the bassist and Greg Hall replaced Nay on the drums, and Rind became the vocalist after Kelly became ill.
-After Draining You of Lifes release later that year, (Note: The authors of Metal: The Definitive Guide and Camion Blanc: State of the Extreme Music Scene say that Draining You Of Life was released in late 1985, while author Thierry Anzar says it was released in 1986.)
+After Draining You of Lifes release later that year, (Note: The authors of Metal: The Definitive Guide and Camion Blanc: State of the Extreme Music Scene say that Draining You of Life was released in late 1985, while author Thierry Anzar says it was released in 1986.)
 Martinek left to join the military and the group hired guitarist Wiley Arnett as a replacement.
 With Arnett, they re-recorded the song "Sacred Reich" alongside a new song titled "Ignorance".

-With strong support from Flotsam and Jetsam bassist Jason Newsted, "Ignorance" was included on the Metal Blade Records compilation Metal Massacre VIII, which brought the band outside attention.
+With strong support from former Flotsam and Jetsam and then-Metallica bassist Jason Newsted, "Ignorance" was included on the Metal Blade Records compilation Metal Massacre VIII (1987), which brought the band outside attention.
 Metal Blade soon signed a record deal with them and released their debut album, Ignorance, in October of that year.
-Ignorance was influenced by punk rock and hardcore punk, and featured political and social commentary in their lyrics—using themes of war, racism, and political oppression among others.
+Ignorance was influenced by punk rock and hardcore punk, and featured political and social commentary in their lyrics,using themes of war, racism, and political oppression among others.
 Ignorance was generally well received, with reviews citing its political themes and lyrics.
 Hit Parader said "intelligence and metal are two things not normally associated with each other, but in the case of Sacred Reich, they blend to form a powerful musical message."
 Kerrang! labeled the album the "best debut thrash LP this year."
 The band members received several offers from other bands, including Flotsam and Jetsam, Dark Angel, and Slayer.

 In 1988, Sacred Reich released the EP Surf Nicaragua.
-The album was more crossover-oriented than previous releases and featured better production, and slower tempos while the group continued to grow as musicians.
+The EP was more crossover-oriented than previous releases and featured better production, and slower tempos while the group continued to grow as musicians.
 The album's success pushed Sacred Reich into the world market and the band began a world tour.
 The touring included an appearance at Dynamo Open Air in 1989 which was recorded and released as their first live album, Alive at the Dynamo.